Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 In the day time, if there is more solar electricity than the house needs, the brain will sense this and divert the surplus solar electricity to charge the battery.
 The brain doesn’t let this excess solar electricity escape to the grid.

-If, on the other hand, there is not enough solar electricity to charge all the devices turned on in the house, then the brain will tell the battery to discharge electricity to meet the shortfall.
+If, on the other hand, there is not enough solar electricity to charge all the devices turned on in the house, then the brain will tell the battery to discharge electricity to meet as much of the shortfall as possible.

 As long as there are devices turned on in the home, calling for electricity, the battery will keep discharging until it is almost empty.
 It will then wait until there is surplus solar electricity again in order to recharge.